rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-31-configuring-azure-diagnostics-log.md

   og_image: https://i.imgur.com/nbHefDR.png
 tags:
   - azure
-  - certification
+  - webdev
-  - architect
+  - beginners
   - tutorial
 ---

-> Are you preparing for the Microsoft exam **AZ-303**? ​This article will teach you t​he cloud **monitoring skills** needed for this exam.
+> ​This article will teach you t​he how to configure and implement **diagnostics log** for Azure resources.
+This article will help you to prepare for [az-303: Microsoft Azure Architect Technologies](https://docs.microsoft.com/en-us/learn/certifications/exams/az-303).

 ## Introduction